Helsinki to Tallinn Ferry Booking Guide

 All the ferry operators have restaurants onboard.
-We recommend trying an all-inclusive buffet that costs about 30 euros / person.
-The price may sound expensive but it includes starters, warm meals, desserts and drinks.
+We recommend trying an all-inclusive buffet that costs about 30 euros per person.
+The price may sound expensive but it includes starters, salads, warm meals, desserts and drinks.
 Usually, also wine and beer are included.
-The food is Nordic style including many seafood and meat products.
+The buffet features Nordic cuisine which includes abundant seafood and meat options.

 All the ferries have tax-free shops.
-They sell candies, wine and spirits, cigarettes and souvenirs for affordable prices.
-The price level is much lower compared to the mainland of Finland.
+The shops sell candies, branded clothes, wines and spirits, cigarettes and souvenirs for affordable prices.
+The price level is lower compared to products being sold in mainland of Finland.

 Karaoke and Troubadours

-Passengers who are looking for peaceful atmosphere may pay themselves into lounge premises.
-The lounges are separated peaceful areas with comfortable seats and power sockets.
+Passengers who are looking for a more peaceful atmosphere may pay themselves into the lounge premises of the ferries.
+The lounges are separated areas with comfortable seats and power sockets.
 In addition, they include catering services.

-On Eckerö Line's M/S Finlandia, the Lounge includes free drinks including beer and wine and snacks.
-The access price is about 20-25 euros/person.
+On Eckerö Line's M/S Finlandia, Lounge includes free drinks including beer and wine and snacks.
+The access price is about 25-35 euros/person.

-On Tallink's ferries, the Comfort Lounge includes non-alcoholic drinks and snacks for people travelling in the Comfort Class.
-Business Lounge includes also alcoholic drinks and a food buffet.
+On Tallink's ferries, Comfort Lounge includes non-alcoholic drinks and snacks for people travelling in Comfort Class.
+The better Business Lounge includes also alcoholic drinks and a food buffet.
 Only M/S MyStar has Platinum Lounge which offers luxury services including champagne but the entrance fee is high.

-Remember to book a lounge access with the ferry ticket.
+Remember to book lounge access together with the ferry ticket.
 Paying the entrance on the spot may cost more.